northpolesec/santa/docs/docs/limitations.md

   a hard control.
 It operates at the mount level.
 It cannot block:
    - Directly writing to an unmounted, but attached device

+- **Network Mount Blocking:** Santa's network mount blocking feature requires macOS 15 or later.
+This feature is limited to Workshop customers.

 - Metrics reported by Santa are not _currently_ in a format that is friendly to open-source solutions